Fishing report: Consistent rains lead to inconsistent fishing

 • Acme Dam has been getting a fair bit of fishing pressure.
 Anglers in boats have been anchoring and getting crappies and bluegills, largely on minnows.
 Shore anglers fishing with nightcrawlers were catching a few bass and some bullhead catfish.

-• Dutch Fork Lake anglers still have been picking up the occasional trout.
+• Dutch Fork Lake anglers have still been picking up the occasional trout.

 • Lake Wilhelm has been producing walleyes for those using worm harnesses, with those having orange blades working the best.
 Bass have been hitting in the southern end of the lake, according to reports.